tjeng/high_throughput_screening/README.md

-# hts
-Interactively visualizing results from HTS in KNIME
+# Interactively visualizing results from HTS in KNIME